 A faster, safer, and more reliable wireless charging standard is coming soon to smartphones, wireless earbuds, and other devices via the new Qi2 standard.
-According to an announcement made by the Wireless Power Consortium (WPC) on January 3, 20231, the Magnetic Power Profile (MPP) of Qi2 wireless charging technology will soon be made available to Android smartphone users.
+The Magnetic Power Profile (MPP) of Qi2 wireless charging technology's availability to Android smartphone users was first announced by the Wireless Power Consortium (WPC) on January 3 20231 and later confirmed on 19 April 20232 to replace its predecessor Qi standard.
 Experts estimate that approximately one billion transmitters and receivers could be sold worldwide in 20231.

-The move follows mandates by the European Union2 and Indian government3 to standardize USB Type C© charging ports for all mobile phones from 2024 and 2025 respectively.
+The move follows mandates by the European Union3 and Indian government4 to standardize USB Type C© charging ports for all mobile phones from 2024 and 2025 respectively.
 According to market experts, the adoption of wireless charging could help manufacturers abide by the new market ruling while dodging the need for mass charging port revisions.

 How does Qi2 wireless charging work?